percwg/perc-wg/draft-jones-perc-dtls-tunnel/draft-jones-perc-dtls-tunnel.md

 key distributor.

-The tunnel established between the media distributor and key distributor is a TLS association that is established before any messages are forwarded by the media distributor on behalf of the endpoint.
+The tunnel established between the media distributor and key distributor is a TLS connection that is established before any messages are forwarded by the media distributor on behalf of the endpoint.
 DTLS packets received from the endpoint are encapsulated by the media distributor inside this tunnel as data to be sent to the key distributor.
-Likewise, when the media distributor receives data from the key distributor over the tunnel, it extracts the DTLS message inside and forwards that to the endpoint.
+Likewise, when the media distributor receives data from the key distributor over the tunnel, it extracts the DTLS message inside and forwards the DTLS message to the endpoint.
 In this way, the DTLS association for the DTLS-SRTP procedures is established between the endpoint and the key distributor, with the media distributor simply forwarding packets between the two entities and having